OpenAngelArena/bottlepass/README.md

 Copy `.oaaserverrc.example` to `.oaaserverrc` and edit the values to be correct.
 To test locally against OAA running in tools mode, simply edit the URL override at the top of [bottlepass/server.lua](https://github.com/OpenAngelArena/oaa/blob/master/game/scripts/vscripts/components/bottlepass/server.lua#L12) to point to the IP address where your test Bottlepass server is running.

+# Bottlepass Levels
+Bottlepass is designed to reward simply playing the game.
+You only get Bottlepass experience if you finish the game, and it's designed to not heavily favor winning teams.
+It's supposed to take months of dedicated play to reach max level.

+It takes 100 xp to level up your Bottlepass, and the level cap is 100 with an option to prestige and reset to 0.
+At the end of each game with 10 players, each connected player receives:

+ * 1 xp for every 2 minutes the game lasts.
+ * If the game lasts at least 25 minutes then there is a “Full Game Bonus” which is random between 20-30.
+ * 50% xp bonus for hosting a lobby
+ * +5 First game of the day bonus
+ * +5 first win of the day bonus
+ * 100% Bonus XP to everybody in the lobby if someone in the lobby is playing one of their first 3 games

 # MMR System
 MMR is hard.
 No system is perfect, and no system truly works well without matchmaking.
 This is our system that we built anyway.